OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 (Don't just say 'make' unless you want to build the reference taxonomy!
 That takes a while and is not to be done casually.)

+You can test that Smasher functions with

+    make test

 Smasher is invoked as follows

     java -classpath ".:lib/*" org.opentreeoflife.smasher.Smasher --jython script.py